Join millions of Canadians who have already trusted Loans Canada

 Do I need rental income to deduct rental expenses?

-Not necessarily, though the deductions must be pursuant to the business operations of the rental property.
-This extends to making the property suitable for renting, such as bringing it to code.
-It also applies to advertising costs.
+Not necessarily, though the deductions must have to do with the business operations of the rental property.
+This extends to making the property suitable for renting, such as bringing it to code, and advertising costs.
 Keep thorough records and ensure that you differentiate between current and capital expenses.

 I can’t pay my income property tax bill, what should I do?

 If you’re a landlord in Canada and you’re having trouble paying your taxes, you have two options.
-Consider taking out a loan to cover the cost or set up a payment plan with the CRA.
+Take out a loan to cover the cost, or set up a payment plan with the CRA.
 Generally speaking, a CRA payment plan is the best option.

 Corrina Murdoch avatar on Loans Canada